aeon-toolkit/aeon/docs/developer_guide.md

 - Read up on the `aeon` [coding standards](developer_guide/coding_standards.rst) and pre-commit setup.

-`aeon` follows thr [scikit-learn](https://scikit-learn.org/stable/) API whenever possible.
+`aeon` follows the `scikit-learn` API whenever possible.
 If you’re new to `scikit-learn`, take a look at their [getting-started guide](https://scikit-learn.org/stable/getting_started.html).
 If you’re already familiar with `scikit-learn`, you may still learn something new from their [developer's guide](https://scikit-learn.org/stable/developers/index.html).